helge17/tuxguitar/INSTALL.md

 To start TuxGuitar you need a Java Runtime Environment.
 You can get the one from [portableapps.com](https://portableapps.com/apps/utilities/OpenJDK64) and extract it to a subfolder named `jre`.
 Then you should be able to start TuxGuitar by double-clicking on `tuxguitar.exe` or `tuxguitar.bat`.

-## Build on MacOS
+## Build on macOS

-On MacOS you need to download and install [Homebrew](https://brew.sh) to build TuxGuitar.
+On macOS you need to download and install [Homebrew](https://brew.sh) to build TuxGuitar.

 ### Install Prerequisites